 Black-owned hospice seeks to bring greater ease in dying to Black families

-This time, it didn't take much convincing for Mary Murphy to embrace home hospice.
-When her mother was dying from Alzheimer's disease in 2020, she'd been reluctant until she saw what a help it was.
-And so when her husband, Willie, neared the end of his life she embraced hospice again.
+This time, it didn't take much persuading for Mary Murphy to embrace home hospice.
+When her mother was dying from Alzheimer's disease in 2020, she had been reluctant until she saw what a help it was.
+And so when her husband, Willie, neared the end of his life, she embraced hospice again.

 The Murphys' house in a leafy Nashville neighborhood is their happy place — full of their treasures.